alexch/codelikethis/public/projects/markdown_preview.md

 **And** the text is rendered as styled HTML into the *preview* area

-> Hint: the "at least one second" feature will need to keep track of [/lessons/javascript/timing](elapsed time) somehow...
+> Hint: the "at least one second" feature will need to keep track of [elapsed time](/lessons/javascript/timing) somehow...

 <!--/BOX-->